Procedure: Scholarships (coursework)

-- The Scholarship Owner notifies the Student Administration and Records Office of all selection decisions prior to offers being sent.
+- The Scholarship Owner notifies the Coursework Scholarships Office of all selection decisions prior to offers being sent.

-- For centrally managed scholarships, and those administered through the admissions, scholarships and accommodation system, the Student Administration and Records Office ensures offer letters are sent to successful recipients, notifies unsuccessful applicants and advises the Scholarship Owner of responses.
-This is undertaken through the admissions, scholarships and accommodation system wherever possible and follows the timeframe agreed by the Academic Quality Assurance Committee.
+- For scholarships administered through Direct Domestic Admissions, the Coursework Scholarships Office ensures offer letters are sent to successful recipients, notifies unsuccessful applicants and advises the Scholarship Owner of responses.
+This is undertaken through Direct Domestic Admissions wherever possible.

-- If the Scholarship is not centrally supported the Scholarship Owner ensure offer letters are sent to successful recipients, notifies unsuccessful applicants and processes acceptances.
+- If the Scholarship is not offered through Direct Domestic Admissions, the Scholarship Owner ensures offer letters are sent to successful recipients, notifies unsuccessful applicants and processes outcomes.

-- Recipients agree in writing to the Conditions of Award upon accepting the scholarship.
+- Recipients agree to the Conditions of Award upon accepting the scholarship.